-The borough of Ahuntsic-Cartierville is located at the extreme north of the Island of Montreal with an easy access to Laval, a populated and commercial suburb located across the Rivière-des-Prairies.
+The borough of Ahuntsic-Cartierville is located at the extreme north of the Island of Montreal with an easy access to the City of Laval, a populated and commercial suburb located across the Rivière-des-Prairies.
 Ville de Laval being a key centre with an economy based on the service sector and a strong manufacturing sector.

-The borough of Ahuntsic-Cartierville is a beautiful, affluent and recreational borough bordered on its North side by the Riviere-des-Prairies called the Back River in English.
+Ahuntsic-Cartierville is a beautiful, affluent and recreational borough bordered on its North side by the Riviere-des-Prairies called the Back River in English.

 Floods may happen when the snow melts in the spring, during a period of heavy rain or when a dam breaks.
 As a result, the municipal authorities are always monitoring the water levels of the Back River and having evacuation plans ready.

 Borough boundaries that also include Montreal-Nord to the East, Saint-Laurent and Pierrefonds-Roxboro to the West and Villeray-Saint-Michel-Parc-Extension to the South.

 With its five bridges, the borough of Ahuntsic-Cartierville is the unavoidable crossing point between the North Shore, across the Rivière-des-Prairies, and downtown Montreal.